blippar/blippar-ar-sdk/guides/customisation/responding-to-sdk-events.md

 The sharing assets types supported are images and video.
 The sharing targets supported by the SDK are email, generic sharing (i.e. using the platform sharing mechanism) or in-sdk photo sharing which shows a custom view in the SDK with the photo taken as a background.
 From that view the user can share the photo with social media.

-With email sharing it is possible from the BlippJS to customise the share subject, recipients and body of the message.
+With email sharing it is possible from the Blippbuilder Script to customise the share subject, recipients and body of the message.

 >![Info Icon](https://blippar-devportal-dev.s3.amazonaws.com/media/uploads/BlipparSDK_Info.png)
 >When the SDK launches a modal view, it goes into a suspended state.
 On returning from a modal interface it is critical to call `onBlippOperationCompleted`, otherwise the rendering and blipp operation will remain suspended.